 Basic net loss per share is calculated by dividing the net loss attributable to common stock by the weighted-average number of shares of common stock outstanding for the period, without consideration for potential dilutive securities.
-Since the Company was in a loss position for the periods presented, basic net loss per share is the same as diluted net loss per share as the effects of the potentially dilutive securities are antidilutive.
+Diluted net loss per share is calculated using the more dilutive of the two-class method or treasury method.
+The Company's basic net loss per share is the same as diluted net loss per share as the effects of the potentially dilutive securities are antidilutive.
 The following table presents the potential shares of common stock outstanding that were excluded from the computation of diluted net loss per share of common stock as of the periods presented because including them would have been antidilutive (in thousands):